Bavarian Brewing Co., Inc. (BBC)

 The BAVARIAN BREWING CO., INCORPORATED IN 1889

-Besides having the same officers as before, the newly incorporated brewery also retained most of the former Bavarian Brewery Co. workers, and hired new employees.
-In comparison to the photo just a few years earlier, several familiar faces can be observed in the photos below.
+Besides having the same officers as before with the exception of Meyer, the newly incorporated brewery also retained most of the former Bavarian Brewery Co. workers, and hired new employees.
+In comparison to the photo just a few years earlier in the previous section, several familiar faces can be observed in the photos below.

 CONTINUED EXPANSION OF THE BREWERY

 As shown by the Sanborn Insurance Map of 1894 below in comparison to the earlier Sanborn Map in 1886 (in the Meyer-Riedlin Years), the ice ponds no longer existed.
 They were probably very shallow to begin with and would have been easy to fill in, especially if their water source was from the flow of this creek, which could have been rather easily altered.
-Regardless of how these ponds disappeared, they were no longer needed due to the ice making equipment the brewery had acquired.
+Regardless of whether these ponds disappeared naturally or by man-made alterations , they were no longer needed due to the ice making equipment the brewery had acquired.
 Where a pond existed on the east side of the brewery, new wagon sheds had been added.

-Previous buildings constructed during the Meyer- Riedlin Years, constructed before 1890 were:
+Before 1890, three previous buildings were constructed during the Meyer- Riedlin Years, including the:

 A. Original Brewery, modified as a Malt House.

 The Ice Plants were used to help cool and ferment the company's lager beer, but were built to provide more ice than the company needed.
 This excess capacity not only allowed Bavarian to sell ice to the local neighborhood residents, but supplied saloons with ice in exchange for selling Bavarian beverages.
 With ice making capabilities and better refrigeration, the brewery was able to utilize large wooden casks to store and age their lager beer, which were able to contain up to 300 barrels.
-It was cool and wet in these storage rooms, and the men needed to dress appropriately with high boots and warm clothes, as shown in the photo below.
+These storage rooms were cool and wet, requiring the men that worked in theses areas to dress appropriately with high boots and warm clothes, as shown in the photo below.